kalkih/mini-graph-card/README.md

 # Lovelace Mini Graph Card
 A minimalistic sensor with graph lovelace card for [Home Assistant](https://github.com/home-assistant/home-assistant).

-The card works with entities from within the **sensor** domain and displays the sensors current state as well as a line graph of the sensor state during the past 24 hours (accuracy may vary).
+The card works with entities from within the **sensor** domain and displays the sensors current state as well as a line graph of the sensors state history.

 ![Preview](https://user-images.githubusercontent.com/457678/48304689-d975fa00-e51d-11e8-9cd6-620a17e3d244.png)